alielmasryy/Bank_Prediction/README.md

 ![image](https://github.com/alielmasryy/Bank_Prediction/assets/143844073/f6d5137a-03e3-4434-bf96-ec2961fc2e9d)
 I saw from this that most customers were adults to senior and the income group was mostly low.

+# Problem Formulation
+Input the customer features
+Output indicators of customer ownership of different products Use RandomForestClassifier

 # Training
 Split the data into features and target variables.
 Afterwards, split the data into training and testing sets.
 Fit your classifier and predict.